Govt must resign by Jan 31 or face long march: PDM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistan Democratic Movement (PDM) chief Fazlur Rehman Monday said their lawmakers would hand over resignations to their respective party leaderships from the national and provincial assemblies on December 31.
+LAHORE: Pakistan Democratic Movement (PDM) chief Fazlur Rehman Monday said their lawmakers would hand over resignations to party leadership from the national and provincial assemblies on December 31.

 “I have never seen such a jalsa where people had participated with such enthusiasm,” Maryam said, adding, “Despite government’s tactics [the audience was huge].”
 Maryam said the government, after getting reports from the law enforcement agencies, must be “bawling” over the attendance of Sunday’s public rally.